INFORMSJoC/2023.0391/Output_Results/Result descriptions and additional materials.md

 * The comparison among MIP, BDP and BAP (corresponding to Table 1 and Table 5in the paper)
 * The comparison among H-strategy, MIP and BAP (corresponding to Table 2 and Table 6 in the paper)
-* The comparison among AR and SR strategies (corresponding to Table 3 and Figure 9)
+* The comparison among AR and SR strategies (corresponding to Table 3)

+[Time-test](Output_Results/time_test) details the comparison of computational time (unit: s) among four strategies (corresponding to Figure 9 in the paper).

 ## Pseudocodes of BRC algorithm and ILS algorithm